Technologicat/unpythonic/README.md

 ### ``def`` as a code block: ``@call``

 Fuel for different thinking.
-Compare the `something` in `call-with-something` in Lisps - but without parameters, so just `call`.
+Compare `call-with-something` in Lisps - but without parameters, so just `call`.
 A `def` is really just a new lexical scope to hold code to run later... or right now!

 At the top level of a module, this is seldom useful, but keep in mind that Python allows nested function definitions.
 Used with an inner ``def``, this becomes a versatile tool.